 Recommendation 5 - '3G' football turf pitches: There is a current shortfall of one full-sized '3G' pitch in the borough, with demand equivalent to a further full-sized pitch being generated by population growth by 2031.
 '3G' pitches are an important component of football provision, because their all-weather nature and floodlights enable a high volume of play to be accommodated on good quality playing surfaces.
-The provision of additional '3G' pitches to meet needs identified in the Maidstone Playing Pitch Strategy, should be supported as a priority in appropriate locations.
+Providing '3G' pitches to meet needs identified in the Maidstone PPS should be supported as a priority in appropriate locations.